Caravans for beginners

 The popularity of family caravanning means there are many family friendly floor plans in a range of price brackets.
 Some of which give you the flexibility to enjoy separate living spaces.
 The new caravans are robust and most have great quality options designed for the long-haul.

 The great thing about caravanning is that you really can head away with your kids at any age.
 You don't need to worry about fitting car seats into a motorhome but rather can just hitch on the caravan and go with the comforts of your normal car.
-Nowadays most with video screens to keep them entertained on the road, key safety features and more than likely with the kids seats already secured and in place.
+Nowadays most have video screens to keep them entertained on the road, key safety features and more than likely with the kids seats already secured and in place.

 Some important questions to ask yourself: